What's the outlook for graduate job hunters after the EU referendum?

 In the wake of the shock EU referendum result, initial reaction from employer organisations suggests competition for graduate jobs is likely to intensify.
 It’s going to be all the more important for university students to focus on getting the best possible degree result to maximise their chances of the career they want.
 Whether you’re still studying or are job hunting after graduation, honing your skills through work experience and extracurricular activities will also help to make you a more attractive candidate, however the impact on the economy shapes up.

-Stephen Isherwood, chief executive of the Association of Graduate Recruiters, said, 'We are disappointed with the vote to leave the EU, which has moved us into uncertain territory.
+Stephen Isherwood, chief executive of the Institute of Student Employers (ISE, formally the Association of Graduate Recruiters), said, 'We are disappointed with the vote to leave the EU, which has moved us into uncertain territory.
 At the moment it's hard to find a single reason why this is going to be good for our industry.
 It's too early to know how employers will respond and the repercussions on student recruitment and the vacancies available to this and next year's graduates.
 Over the next few weeks we will be working with employers to understand the impact and what this may mean for the next graduating cohort.'

 The Institute of Directors published the results of a snap survey of its members which revealed that while 32% would continue hiring at the same pace, 24% would put a freeze on recruitment.
 On a positive note, the findings suggest a strong ongoing commitment to conducting business in the UK, with 71% of respondents saying they would keep all of their current UK operations going.
 However, 17% said they would consider moving some operations out of the UK to elsewhere in the EU.

 Businesses’ investment plans also look set to be affected; while 44% said these would remain the same, 17% said they would slightly decrease investment and 19% said they would reduce investment significantly.